binkley/kotlin-rational/README.md

 resulting `BigRational` back returns the original floating point value, including infinities and not a number.

+When narrowing types, conversion may lose magnitude, precision, and/or sign (there is no overflow/underflow).
+This code adopts the behavior of `BigDecimal` and `BigInteger` for narrowing.

 ### Division by 0, infinities

 There are two ways to handle division by 0: